-In my first attempt at email marketing I confused cold mailing (sending spammy messages to poor souls whose emails I found online) to newsletters (providing value to people who want to listen to you in the form of an email).
+In my first attempt at email marketing I confused cold mailing (sending spammy messages to poor souls whose emails I found online) with newsletters (providing value to people who want to listen to you in the form of an email).
 I sent mail to people who didn’t ask for it.
 How often do you open emails you didn’t anticipate or ask for?
 Now, can you guess what my open rate was?

 What’s the answer to this?
-Obviously, send your newsletters only to people who have signed up for it.
-Not to people that provided their email address at checkout, to get a freebie, or survey results or for any other reason.
+Obviously, send your newsletters only to people who have signed up for them.
+Not to people that provided their email address at checkout, to get a freebie, survey results, or for any other reason.
 I know that may sound harsh when you are only collecting your first subscriber list and are strapped for these emails, but trust me – the people who don’t want to get your newsletter won’t read it, and the ‘dead souls’ on your mailing list may adversely affect your spam score (see below).

-An option that will nearly double your newsletter open-rates from 16 to nearly 30% is a double opt-in process:
+An option that will nearly double your newsletter open rates from 16 to nearly 30% is a double opt-in process.

-Double opt-in means the subscriber needs to perform another action (e.g. click on ‘confirm your subscription’ in the welcome email) after first providing their email address to you in order to be enrolled in your subscribers’ list.
+Double opt-in means the subscriber needs to form another action (e.g. click on ‘confirm your subscription’ in the welcome email) after first providing their email address to you in order to be enrolled in your subscribers’ list.